tensoria/TensoriaCalc/README.md

 On the other hand, the TensoriaCalc.nb file offers a more reader-friendly form of the code.
 To convert it into a .m file; first download it to the desired directory; Open it in Mathematica; then Save the file.
 This will create a TensoriaCalc.m file which can be loaded directly from any Mathematica session.

+To get started in TensoriaCalc, consider working through TensoriaCalc_UserGuide.nb.
+It studies multi-variable calculus and various fundamental physics problems involving flat and curved space(time)s -- with a heavy emphasis on symmetry principles -- using TensoriaCalc's computational tools.
+This provides a hands-on introduction to the main features of TensoriaCalc.

 The TensoriaCalc manual shall appear soon.